 How safe are skin care products?
 What an interesting yet challenging question.
 Learn in this article why the safety of the formulations is a key topic when it comes to skin care products!

-Are you wondering how safe are skin care products?
-Learn first why is the safety of skin care products an important topic!
+Why is the safety of skin care products an important topic?

 According to a survey conducted by the nonprofit environmental research organization called the Environmental Working Group (EWG) and a coalition of public interest and environmental health organizations, the average adult uses 9 different personal care products daily, with 126 unique chemical ingredients.
 It is a lot of chemicals to put on our skin!
 Maybe too many, considering that what we put on our skin is also absorbed and enters our body through a process called “dermal absorption”.